aleasimulator/AleaNG/README.md

 * The simulator supports both textual (`csv`) and graphical outputs (`png` and `pdf`).
 * Simulation results are stored in `./results/` directory

+### Documentation
+Documentation can be found in the https://github.com/aleasimulator/AleaNG/blob/master/readme.pdf file.
+A **quick start guide is shown below**:

 ## Compiling and Running AleaNG
 AleaNG is distributed as **Netbeans project**, but can be easily compiled using just standard Java (JDK) package commands.